Congenital Hypoplasia of the Posterior Arch of the Atlas: Radiographic Findings and Clinical Considerations

 Dr. Erin Ruof, MS, DC, DACBR

-Dr. Erin Ruof graduated summa cum laude from National University of Health Sciences in 2009.
-It was during this time that Dr. Ruof discovered her passion for radiology.
+Dr. Erin Ruof is the chief chiropractic radiologist at Quinlan Imaging Consultation, specializing in providing detailed reports for the chiropractic physician.
 In 2013, Dr. Ruof was certified by the American Board of Chiropractic Radiology.
-She is currently a member of the American Chiropractic College of Radiology and is a prior board member of the American Chiropractic Board of Radiology.
-Dr. Ruof is also a member of the Illinois Chiropractic Society and the International Chiropractic Pediatric Association (ICPA).
+She is currently the vice president of the American Chiropractic College of Radiology (ACCR) and is a prior board member of the American Chiropractic Board of Radiology (ACBR).
+Dr. Ruof is also a committee member of the Illinois Chiropractic Society.
 She is a former faculty member of National University of Health Sciences in which she served as an attending clinician overseeing the last year of the students clinical internship.
 Dr. Ruof has published several articles in peer-reviewed journals, including the Journal of Chiropractic Medicine.
-Dr. Ruof is the chiropractic radiologist at Quinlan Imaging Consultation, specializing in providing detailed reports for the chiropractic physician.
 Dr. Ruof may be contacted at quinlan.dacbr@gmail.com or www.quinlan-dacbr.com

 Corporate Club Members